sandeep066/js-all-projects/router/RouterDataCodeSnippets.md

 ⚠️ Semi-safe (memory only)

-✅ Best for global UI state (theme, sidebar, auth UI)

-Method 5 — localStorage / sessionStorage — Persistence
+✅ Method 5 — localStorage / sessionStorage (Persistence)
-// STORE
+When to use

+Remember user preference

+Draft forms

+Non-sensitive data

+How to SEND (store) data
 localStorage.setItem(
   "user",
   JSON.stringify({ name: "Sandeep", age: 32 })
 );

-// RECEIVE
+How to RECEIVE data
 const raw = localStorage.getItem("user");
 const user = raw ?
 JSON.parse(raw) : null;

 const name = user?.name;
 const age = user?.age;

-Notes
+Key notes

 ✅ Refresh-safe

-❌ Not secure (browser-controlled)
+❌ Not secure

 ❌ Not sharable

-✅ Best for non-sensitive persistence

-Method 6 — Backend Fetch / Session — SECURE (Production)
+✅ Method 6 — Backend Fetch / Session (SECURE)
-// URL
+When to use

+Authenticated data

+Sensitive data

+Real production apps

+How it is created

+Backend stores session / validates token.

+How to SEND data
 /result/123

-// RECEIVE
+How to RECEIVE data
 import { useParams } from "react-router-dom";

 const { id } = useParams();